 Lightsong shrugged.

 “Oh, that’s right,” she said.
-“You think that ignoring me is far more high praise.”
+“You think that ignoring me is high praise.”

 Lightsong paused, then smiled, remembering their conversation a few months back.
 The day this had all started.
+He had claimed--in his usual flippant way--that by ignoring her, he gave her the respect she deserved.

 Blushweaver looked at him, a longing in her eyes.

 “Indeed,” Lightsong said.
 “Or, at least, that was once my opinion.
-I have come to revise it recently.”
+I have come to revise it.”

 Blushweaver smiled.
 “You have, have you?”
 “Yes, I have,” Lightsong said.
 “You see, to ignore you is to invite your attention--as I explained on that earlier occasion.
 That, in turn, allows you to act indignant, which we all know is when you are in best form.

 “And yet, the act is spoiled by intention.
-Only truly, sincerely ignoring you would truly compliment you in the highest form.
+Only truly, sincerely ignoring you would provide compliment.
 I am, unfortunately, unable to ignore you in such a benevolent manner.
-I do apologize, but I am rather incapable in this regard.”
+I do apologize.”

 “Oh, I don’t know,” Blushweaver said.
 “You seem very good at ignoring some things.
 Your own divinity.
 General good manners.
 My feminine wiles.”